- Print this page

 A Formal Access Application is subject to the following fees and processing charges:

 |Access to information of a personal nature||$30.00||The first 20 hours is covered by the application fee after that there will be a charge of $30.00 per hour|

 |Access to information of a non personal nature||$30.00||A processing charge of $30.00 per hour is applicable for non personal information|

 |Internal Review of a decision||$40.00||Not applicable|

-An applicant may be eligible for a 50% discount on processing charges if the applicant:
+An applicant may be eligible for a 50% discount on application and processing charges if the applicant:

 - Holds a valid Pensioner Concession Card

 - Is a non-profit organisation (including a person applying for or on behalf of a non-profit organisation)

 - Is suffering financial hardship, or

 - Is applying for information that is of special benefit to the public.